BlackToppStudios/DAGFrameScheduler/README.md

 ## NEWS ##

+### September 3, 2013 - 1.10.2  ###
+* Attempt to fix build on Windows with inluding system headers in Mezzanine headers.

 ### September 1, 2013 - 1.10.1  ###
 * Fixed Tests relying on Now() in windows.
 * Documentation fixes in headers.
-* Fixed some undefined references on windows by including MEZZ_LIB.
+* Fixed some undefine d references on windows by including MEZZ_LIB.
 Some of the changes this go around were to the testing and merge in frame the Mezzanine to keep the codebase similar
 * Added option to test framework for asked questions with warngins as results.
 * Test tracking or ArgC and ArgV to make referencing them easier in tests.